 Before using tombstones as described above, you must configure tombstone fields, create tombstones, and publish them to a Macabacus library, generally in that order.
 These steps are described in more detail below.

-To configure tombstone fields, open the Tombstone Fields dialog from the Macabacus > Settings > Libraries menu.
+Tombstones tab.
 When you configure fields the first time, Macabacus prepopulates the dialog with suggested fields that you can edit or remove as desired.

 Although you can require that certain fields be populated when publishing tombstones, keep in mind that when publishing tombstones for pending transactions, some deal information, such as closing date or deal value, may be unknown.
 Be thoughtful about which fields are required.